Last updated: 19 March 2021

 Cancellations and postponements

-We have sought advice from a travel lawyer and share below their briefing for English UK members.
-This covers refunds, cancellations, extended stays, suppliers and more.
+We have sought advice from a travel lawyer and share below their briefing for members.
+The briefing covers refunds, cancellations, extended stays, suppliers and more.

 Commercial and travel insurance

 The Financial Conduct Authority (FCA) ran a test case on business interruption (BI) insurance.
 The aim of the test case was to use a representative sample of policies and wordings in order to provide guidance for the wider insurance industry on settling its disputes with BI policy holders.
 The FCA have reviewed 500 BI policies from 40 insurers and selected 17 policy wordings that capture the key issues in dispute.